whisthq/technical-interviews/hashtable/README.md

 ##### Makefile

 This is a GNU Makefile.
 You should not need to edit this.
-To compile everything you can run `make` in your command line.
-If you decide to tackle this challenge on Windows, you will need to make your own Makefile.
-We suggest following the same format this one, and compiling with `nmake` (assuming you have Visual Studio Desktop Development SDK).
+To compile everything you can run `make main`, `make test`, or `make benchmark`, in your command line.
+If you're using Windows, you can use WSL.
+Otherwise, don't worry about compiling it.

 ### Milestone 1